FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Portola Valley homes from wildfire?

-How long does installation take for a Portola Valley property?
+What does home hardening include for a Portola Valley property?

 What defensible space rules apply in Portola Valley?